morses/CS460-F20-ClassRepo/Identity/identity_videos_outline.md

 dotnet ef migrations script --context ApplicationDbContext --output Data\UpdateIdentityAzure.sql
 ```
 12. How to seed users &#9989;
-13. How to seed a super-admin role and account
+13. How to seed an admin role and account, and use it &#9989;
 14. How Identity uses cookies to make this work